Physical origin of very-high-energy gamma rays from the low-luminosity active galactic nucleus NGC 4278 and implications

-In LL AGNs, X-ray emission may be associated with the accretion flow~\citep{Das:2026}.
-The infrared component from RIAFs can also serve as a target photon field for the EIC process, which successfully explains the observed VHE gamma-rays using physically reasonable values for both the Doppler factor and jet power.
-Our results suggest that the EIC process may play a critical role in the production of VHE gamma-rays in LL AGNs.
+{We showed that EIC emission from the jet provides a viable, more comfortable explanation.} In LL AGNs, variable X-ray emission may be associated with hot accretion flows~\citep{Kimura:2019yjo,Kimura_2021_b,Das:2026}.
+While it is unlikely that VHE gamma rays escape from the RIAF disk~\citep{Das:2026}, the infrared component from RIAFs can also serve as a promising target photon field for the EIC process in jets or outflows, which successfully explains the observed VHE gamma rays using physically reasonable values for both the Doppler factor and jet power.
+Our results suggest that the EIC process may play a critical role in the production of VHE gamma rays in LL AGNs.

 Finally, we explored a leptohadronic model, comparing the predicted neutrino flux to the observational upper limits derived in this work.
-Our results showed that the detection of high-energy neutrinos from NGC 4278 is possible assuming roughly 0.1\% of the Eddington luminosity transferred to high-energy protons.
-Future multi-messenger observations of LL AGNs will be essential to further constrain the physical processes responsible for the production of high-energy gamma-rays and neutrinos.
+Our results {show} that the detection of high-energy neutrinos from NGC 4278 is possible assuming roughly 0.1\% of the Eddington luminosity transferred to high-energy protons.
+Future multimessenger observations of LL AGNs will be essential to further constrain the physical processes responsible for the production of high-energy gamma rays and neutrinos.